vangoghworldwide/linkedart/README.md

 http://vocab.getty.edu/aat/300419325 | x-radiographs
 http://vocab.getty.edu/aat/300046300 | photographs

-When a tehnical recording is classified as a photograph the production technique can be used to provide more detail information.
+When a technical recording is classified as a photograph the production technique can be used to provide more detailed information.

 URI | Label
 --- | -----
 http://vocab.getty.edu/aat/300051987 | floodlighting

 #### Technical reports
 Reports are modelled in a similar way as technical recording.
 The only difference is that we are not modelling the physical object, but a linguistic object.
 Therefore use LinguistObject as the type and "created_by" instead of "produced_by".
-The relation to the artwork is also added
+The relation to the artwork is also added.
 ```json
 {
   "@context": "https://linked.art/ns/v1/linked-art.json",